jaykachhadiya012/Zomato_Restaurants_Analysis/README.md

 1. Clone this repository.
 2. Open the `.pbix` file in **Power BI Desktop**.
 3. Interact with the slicers and filters to explore the data.

-Do you want me to also include **a polished visual section** in the README showing charts and KPI cards from your Power BI dashboard so it looks more appealing on GitHub?
-That can make it look like a portfolio piece.